pytorch/tutorials/intermediate_source/compiled_autograd_tutorial.rst

 Common recompilation reasons for Compiled Autograd
 --------------------------------------------------
-1. Due to changes in the autograd structure of the loss value
+1. Due to changes in the autograd structure of the loss value:

 .. code:: python